“Our mission is to decrease the burden of human suffering on the planet, help patients, and advance new knowledge.”—Darrell Kotton

-With the motto Advancing Science to Heal the World the BU stem cell scientists who founded the Center for Regenerative Medicine (CReM) could be pegged as starry-eyed idealists or scientific superheroes.
+With the motto Advancing Science to Heal the World, the Boston University stem cell scientists who founded the Center for Regenerative Medicine (CReM) could be pegged as starry-eyed idealists or scientific superheroes.
 Or perhaps a bit of both.

 CReM codirectors Darrell Kotton, Gustavo Mostoslavsky, and George Murphy have established themselves as venturesome researchers who are willing to share their discoveries with almost anyone.
 And they do it for free—bucking the prevailing trend to patent, publish, and protect scientific breakthroughs.
-The trio’s “open source biology” is just one of the things they teach to the next generation of stem cell researchers at CReM, which is a collaborative effort between scientists at BU and the Boston Medical Center (BMC).
+The trio’s “open-source biology” is just one of the things they teach to the next generation of stem cell researchers at CReM, which is a collaborative effort between scientists at BU and the Boston Medical Center (BMC).

 A naïve response?
 “Here’s the thing that nobody talks about,” says Kotton.
 “If you behave in this way, people in our community quickly get the idea that the BU-BMC CReM are the good guys of science.
 At some point, the equation gets so lopsided that people almost feel embarrassed that they’re not sharing with you and so they tell you stuff, and the whole field starts to move forward.”

 In fact, CReM founders say that increasing numbers of researchers are asking CReM to collaborate on grants, and foundations have begun to recognize that funding a CReM project very probably means that resulting knowledge, expertise, and reagents will be shared with other academic or nonprofit laboratories without restriction or exclusivity.